 Dan found me a drop-in grief counseling group in town and I went, if only to assuage his and Marcia’s concerns.
 To my surprise, within moments of listening to grieving people talk about their lives, I learned that I had not suffocated myself in bed one night, that I was actually experiencing a process that was profound and real and normal.
 Listening to others open up to their grief, I no longer felt lonely in this bleak and unfamiliar land.
 I could finally open up about it myself.
 I went biweekly until I could begin to think clearly again.

 I picture grief as a vat full of tears hidden behind an opaque wall.
 All we can see on our side of the wall is the spigot.
 Circumstances loosen the spigot and our tears flow, then we tighten it again to get on with our lives as custom and bosses demand.
 But things remind us of our loved one—a song, a milestone, a photo, an expanse of sky—and we loosen and tighten, loosen and tighten, over months, years, even decades.
 None of us know how big the vat is.
 How vast the grief.
 We don’t need friends to give a wide berth; we need them to help us loosen the spigot.

-Julie Lythcott-Haims is the author of "How to Raise an Adult" and a member of the Option B Advisory Board, read more about her here.
+Julie Lythcott-Haims is the author of "How to Raise an Adult" and a member of the Lean In Advisory Board, read more about her here.